 You can see two competition archery bows in Fig. 10.
 It may not be immediately obvious where to look to see the tuned mass dampers.
 Each bow has a pair of rods, projecting from just below the hand-grip.
 In the picture the archer is holding the bows back-to-front: in normal use these rods would lie at an angle on either side of the archer’s left hand and arm.
 The thing you can’t see in the picture is that each rod is attached to the bow by a flexible rubber mount.
 This rubber serves as both the spring and the damping of the oscillator.

 How does this idea apply to the cello?
 Several types of commercial “wolf note eliminator” are available.
 The most familiar is shown in Fig. 11.
 A brass weight is attached to one of the “afterlengths” of string, between the bridge and the tailpiece.
 By adjusting its position carefully, the first resonance frequency of this weighted length of string can be tuned to the wolf frequency.
-With luck, it will then work as a tuned mass damper exactly as we described above, adding additional damping to the body mode and thus reducing the height of the peak in the scaled admittance without making significant difference to the body response at other frequencies.
+This tuning needs to be quite precise: a useful tip is to fit a heavy practice mute to the cello bridge to suppress the body vibration, then tap the afterlength with a pencil, and adjust the position so that the note you hear is tuned exactly to the wolf pitch.
+The device will then work as a tuned mass damper exactly as we described above, adding additional damping to the body mode and thus reducing the height of the peak in the scaled admittance without making significant difference to the body response at other frequencies.

 C.V.
 Raman; “On the ‘Wolf-note’ of the Violin and ‘Cello”, Nature 2435, 362–363 (1916)